AlexvZyl/nordic.nvim/README.md

 # nordic.nvim

-A Neovim colorscheme based on Nord, but warmer.
+A Neovim colorscheme based on Nord, but Aurora > Frost.

 # Status